LearnTeachCode/debugging-report-template/README.md

 # Debugging Report Template

-After forking this project on GitHub, edit this file to replace where it says `Your answer here...` under each section below with your actual answers to each prompt while you strategicially hunt for bugs!
+After forking this project on GitHub, edit this file to replace where it says `Your answer here...` under each section below with your actual answers to each prompt while you strategically hunt for bugs!

 <br/>
 <hr/>